robertop/pelet/README.md

 	(build the ICU library as normal, many linux distros have it in their package manager) git clone git@github.com:robertop/pelet.git /home/user/pelet
 	cd /home/user/pelet
-	./premake4 --icu-config="/path/to/icu-config" gmake
+	./premake4 --wx-config="/path/to/wx-config" gmake
 	cd build/gmake
 	make config=release

-"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 --icu-config="/path/to/icu-config codelite".
+"./premake4 gmake" can be substituted for an IDE solution; ie "./premake4 --wx-config="/path/to/wx-config codelite".
 After these steps the resulting shared library will be created in Release/pelet.so.
 The library can then be imported into any C++ project by adding the include directory (-Iinclude) to the include path and adding the library file as a library (-lpelet).

-Also note that if you installed ICU in a non-standard place you will need to add the ICU library subdirectory to the LD_LIBRARY_PATH environment variable as well.
-You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the ICU library).
+Also note that if you installed wxWidgets in a non-standard place you will need to add the wxWidgets library subdirectory to the LD_LIBRARY_PATH environment variable as well.
+You will need to do this BEFORE compiling pelet, as the compilation has a post-build action to run a test suite (and the test suite requires the wxWidgets library).

 MSW instructions (Visual Studio Solution)
 ------------------------------------------